rdmolony/rdmolony.github.io/_pages/cv.md

 ## Projects

-- [`codema-dev` website](/blog/codema-dev-website/) (creator & maintainer) - hosts up-to-date, Dublin energy data, visualisations and an experimental building retrofit application.
+- [`codema-dev.github.io`](/blog/codema-dev-website/) - hosts up-to-date Dublin energy data, visualisations and applications.
 It aims to support local authority planners and small energy community consultants in the creation of their local area plans.
-- [`energy-modelling-ireland` website](/blog/energy-modelling-ireland-website/) (creator & maintainer) - hosts up-to-date, all-of-Ireland energy data, visualisations, guides and an experimental Irish building stock generator.
-It aims to support energy researchers across Ireland in finding useful data sources and in creating energy models of the Irish energy system.
+- [`energy-modelling-ireland.github.io`](/blog/energy-modelling-ireland-website/) - hosts up-to-date Ireland energy data, visualisations, guides and applications.
+- [`energy-modelling-ireland/ibsg`](/blog/irish-building-stock-generator) - an interactive web application that generates a clean Irish residential building stock.
+- [`codema-dev/dublin-energy-app`](/blog/dublin-energy-app/) - an interactive web application that models retrofit scenarios on the Dublin building stock.
+- [`codema-dev/rc-building-model`](/blog/rc-building-model) - a reimplementation of SEAI's Dwelling Energy Assessment Procedure (DEAP) model in Python.
+It is the first stock model to capable of calculating BER ratings at scale.
+Where DEAP's Excel implementation is limited to one building at a time `rc-building-model` is capable of modelling DEAP parameters (such as fabric heat loss) for hundreds of thousands of buildings instantaneously thanks to `pandas` and `numpy`.
+- [`codema-dev/projects`](/blog/codema-dev-projects) - a collection of Extract Transform Load (ETL) projects used in the generation of various maps on the `codema-dev.github.io` website.

 ## [Contributions](/contributions/)